zhanglongde/zEnglish/02-01-RoundTable/RoundTable.md

 RountTable

 ## 2018 ##
+### Apr.23-China greenlights "Internet hospitals" ###
+World Book Day 2018
+greenlight 许可
+### Apr.20-Beijing international film festival special program ###
+Worst thing you can do in a movie theater.
+### Apr.19-New regulations on property management fee ###
+Are children's tickets unfair?
+Signs you are addicted to judging other people.
 ### Apr.18-Misleading commercial for so-called medicnal liquor starts controversy ###
 How to be more persuasive instead of argumentative.
 ### Apr.17-Do Chinese people still love eating pork? ###